paketo-buildpacks/builder/rfcs/0002-buildpack-toml-versioning.md

 The chron schedule is the best way to keep the `builder.toml` up to date in a community friendly way because it is transparent and requires no work of the buildpack maintainers.

-The other implementation options were:
+## Alternative Implementations

 1. Use a Concourse pipeline to check for new buildpack versions and send dispatches to the builder repos to create PRs.